自 然 法 爾

 And obtain birth in His Land of Peace and Bliss.

-Single-heartedly entrusting ourselves to the Natural Working of Amida Buddha’s Vow-power, we Say the Name, deeply grateful to the Buddha for having saved us – with no calculation whatsoever on our part – for as long as breath lasts.
-We have, without any doubt, Hear:
+Thus, single-heartedly entrusting ourselves to the Natural Working of Amida’s Vow-power, we continue to Say the Buddha’s Name – with no calculation whatsoever on our part – deeply grateful to the Buddha for having saved us.
+We have, without any doubt, clearly Heard:

 Namo Amida Butsu 南 无 阿 彌 陀 佛